August 18 2017 0Comment

 4. Update and test your hurricane plan; as well as, share emergency contacts with team members.
 Important contacts include the roofer, water restoration, and insurance provider.

 Next, we suggest watching our Hurricane Season Preparation video followed by downloading our Hurricane Season Roof Maintenance Checklist.
-By being proactive about your preparations, you can help to protect what matters most – you tenants and employees.
+By being proactive about your preparations, you can help to protect what matters most – your tenants and employees.

 Hurricane Season Downloads